sburns1369/GenesisX_MN_Script/README.md

 Sync time is around 2 hours.

-If you only need to run a single MN type "none" for 2nd masternode private key; or you can add it later.
+If you only need to run a single MN type "none" for 2nd masternode private key; you can add it later if you add a second MN